Mimino666/tc-marathoner/README.md

    Marathoner will create in the current directory a new project directory named *ViralInfectionMarat*, where it will store all the files related to ViralInfection match.

+   **NOTE: It is important that you name your solution ViralInfectionMarat.
+Otherwise it will not work correctly, because of the communication protocol used in this match.**

 3. Go into newly created project directory and edit *marathoner.cfg* file.
    Fill out its contents as described in the comments inside the file.
    Here is an example of my *marathoner.cfg* file for this match: